wmde/wikidata-mismatch-finder/docs/README.md

 Add the JS and CSS code in the `resources/js` and `resources/css` folder respectively.

-These files will be re-built everytime by webpack in the `public/js` and `public/css` folders for them to be used in the application.
-For this to happen run `npm run dev` in the console.
+Laravel mix (and webpack in the background) is responsible for compiling all of the frontend assets placed in these resources subfolders.

+To watch for changes in your frontend files, simply run:
+\```
+npm run watch
+\```

+To manually compile assets for your local dev environment run:
+\```
+npm run dev
+\```

 ## Troubleshooting <a id="troubleshooting"></a>